+PR: I am the personal representative for Ghaleb Nasser al-Bihani, ISN Number 128.
-Ladies and gentlemen of the Board, good morning.
-I am the Personal Representative for Ghaleb Nasser Al-Bihani, ISN number 128.
-In our submission, we have provided you with information that demonstrates that Mr. Al-Bihani should not be considered a continuing significant threat to the security of the United States.

-Looking at the factors listed in the DTM 12-005 for assessing whether a detainee meets this standard, they can be grouped into three general categories: factors that go to whether a detainee has the capacity to be a significant and continuing threat to the security of the United States, whether he has the motive, and whether he will have the opportunity.
-In the vulnerability assessment methodologies with which I am familiar, if any of the three is absent or sufficiently low, then a threat is considered to be negligible.
+In our submission, we have provided you with information that demonstrates that Mr. al-Bihani should not be considered a continuing significant threat to the security of the United States.
+Looking at the factors listed in DTM 12-005 for assessing whether a detainee meets this standard, they can be grouped into three general categories: factors that go to whether a detainee has the capacity to be a significant and continuing threat to the security of the United States, whether he has the motive, and whether he will have the opportunity.
+In the vulnerability assessment methodologies with which I am familiar, if any of the three is absent or sufficiently low, then the threat is considered to be negligible.

-Over the past 6 months, I have worked closely with Mr. Al-Bihani.
-I believe that he currently has neither the motive nor the capability to be a significant threat to U.S. National Security, and that he will not become one after his transfer.
-I say this as both a warfighter and as someone who has years of experience performing vulnerability assessments.
+Over the past six months, I worked closely with Mr. al-Bihani.
+I believe that he currently has neither the motive nor the capability to be a significant threat to U.S. national security and that he will not become one after his transfer.
+I say this both as a war fighter and as someone who has years of experience performing vulnerability assessments.

-Starting with motive, Mr. Al-Bihani's wish is, ideally, to be transferred to a third country where he can build a new and independent life.
-Camp records indicate that he has expressed this desire repeatedly over the past several years, since 2009.
-While the compendium for Mr. Al-Bihani implies that he may have ill intentions toward the U.S. when it states that he has been a "...problematic detainee throughout his tenure...," camp records instead show that there have been only isolated and relatively minor incidents since 2009.
-He and his Private Counsel will speak more during their statements about his motives and his efforts to prepare for a better future.
-Our medical expert witness will address in her testimony how Mr. Al-Bihani's health problems can affect behavior.

-In terms of capability, Mr. Al-Bihani does not have skills that would present a "significant" threat to U.S. National Security.
-Mr. Al-Bihani did not hold a leadership position with Al Qaeda or the Taliban - he didn't even fight with them.
+Starting with motive, Mr. al-Bihani's wish is, ideally, be transferred to a third country where he can build a new and independent life; camp records indicate that, while he has expressed this desire repeatedly over the past several years since 2009.
+While the compendium for Mr. al-Bihani implies that he may have ill intentions toward the U.S. when it states that he has been a problematic detainee throughout his tenure, camp records instead indicate that there have been only isolated and relatively minor incidents since 2009.
+He and his private counsel will speak more during their statements about his motives and his efforts to prepare for a better future.
+Our medical expert witness will address in her testimony how Mr. al-Bihani's health problems can affect behavior.
+In terms of capability, Mr. al-Bihani does not have skills that would present a significant threat to U.S. national security.
+Mr. al-Bihani did not hold a leadership position with Al-Qaeda or the Taliban; he didn't even fight with them.
 He was not involved in any specific attacks.

 Twelve years ago, he was an assistant cook in one of the groups that fought against the Northern Alliance, prior to U.S. combat operations, and then surrendered.
-The compendium itself states that he "... probably did not hold a leadership position in either [Al Qaeda or the Taliban]."
-And while his compendium lists various training, even if he had received every bit of the training listed, it would be equivalent to that provided to a Private in the U.S. Army - by himself, not a significant threat to a nation's security.
+The compendium itself states that he probably did not hold a leadership position in either Al-Qaeda or the Taliban.
+And while his compendium lists various training, even if he had received every bit of the training listed, it would be equivalent to that provided to a private in the U.S. Army; by himself, not a significant threat to a nation's security.